EleazerO/EleazerO.github.io/Carreers.md

 ## Task 6 - Malware Analyst
 As the name suggests this role involved deeply filtering through  programs and files to find any forms malware that can cause detriment to the end user.
-Because Programs are written in several languages such as assembly language, c language and python,  malware analysts need to have strong undersantdind to sift out anything and report it.
+Because Programs are written in several languages such as assembly language, c language and python,  malware analysts need to have strong understanding to sift out anything and report it.

 ![Description of the image](noanswerneeded.png)